Is radiofrequency / RF microneedling treatment painful?

 Properly applied, safe radiofrequency should be a painless - even comfortable - procedure and should never require the use of anaesthetic (numbing) cream.
 Never.
 In fact, numbing cream requiring RF treatments are known for their adverse reactions - and no better results than strong but painless radiofrequency.

-Unfortunately radiofrequency treatment is known in the public’s imagination to be painful and/or dangerous, due to its erroneous application by doctors in the first few years of its use for aesthetic purposes (early 2000s).
+Unfortunately radiofrequency treatment is known in the public’s imagination to be painful and/or dangerous, due to its erroneous application by doctors in the first few years of its use for aesthetic purposes, i.e. a quarter of a century ago in the early 2000s.

 Pain and “destructive” radiofrequency

-This type of extremely high-intensity, stationary RF technique application, requiring the use of numbing cream/topical anaesthetic, calls for literally burning the inside of the skin (euphemistically called “coagulation”, when it is actually good old burning).
+This type of extremely high-intensity, stationary RF technique application, requiring the use of numbing cream/topical anaesthetic, calls for literally BURNING the inside of the skin at 60-90ºC.
+This is then euphemistically called “coagulation”, when it is actually good old deep skin burning.

-The flawed theory is that this trauma will consequently create inflammation and scar tissue (euphemistically called “neocollagenesis”, when it is actually good old scar tissue), which is then baptised “skin tightening”.
+The flawed theory is that this burning TRAUMA will consequently create INFLAMMATION and SCAR TISSUE.
+This is then euphemistically called ‘neocollagenesis’, when it is actually good old scar tissue and the end results is then baptised ‘skin tightening’, when in fact it is skin hardening.

 Oh well…

-The problem with those procedures is that sometimes the skin does not even respond with the building of scar tissue to replace the burned tissue, so you are left with nothing.
-Your previous collagen damaged by the procedure and no new scar tissue collagen created.
-End result?
-You are left with paper thin skin.
+Another problem with such procedures is that sometimes the skin does not even respond with the building of scar tissue to replace the burned tissue, so you are left with paper thin skin.
+This is because your existing collagen gets damaged by the procedure and not enough new scar tissue collagen is created.

 Sadly this kind of application (creating scar tissue with intense heat) still continues today amongst many practitioners, especially doctors, for non-surgical as well as for surgical procedures (such as vaser, cellulaze, smart lipo etc).